RichardOtter/RichardOtter.github.io/tips/RootsMagic_Tips_and_Tricks.md

 ## Advanced Search left-most field values

 The Person edit window list several types of items:

 * Facts-Personal (also called Events)
 * Facts-Family (these are actually linked to family database objects)
 * Names (Primary and Alternate Names)
 * Shared Facts (also called Witnessed Facts)
 * Associations

 The Advanced Search feature in RM allows the user to create a query to find Persons based on most of those items-

 ![](AdvSearch_Field.png)

-The left most field, at first glance, appears to be a list of all the fact types used in the database, standard and user created.\
+The left most field, at first glance, appears to be a list of all the fact types used in the database, standard and user created.

 However, there are a number of items in the list that aren't Facts.
-Included are Names, calculated name, calculated numbers, Associations, and numbers of linked items, person attributes and others.
+These include Names, calculated name, calculated numbers, Associations, and numbers of linked items, person attributes and others.

 The items are listed here for reference-